Partition structure and the A-hypergeometric distribution associated with the rational normal curve: Maximum Likelihood Estimation

+\begin{example}\rm When $n=k+2\ge 4$ the Newton polytope is the finite open interval between the two possible observations $(n-4,2,0)^\top$ or $(n-3,0,1)^\top$.
+The image of the moment map is

+where $y_1$ is the generalized odds ratio defined in (\ref{def:odds}).
+If the observation is $(n-3,0,1)$, the likelihood is $(1+(n-3)/(2y_1))^{-1}$.
+If the observation is $(n-4,2,0)$, the likelihood is $(1+2y_1/(n-3))^{-1}$.
+The MLE does not exist for both of the cases. \end{example}

+Theorem~\ref{thm:MLE_exist} forces us to consider a sample consisting of multiple size indices, or multiple count vectors.
+Assume we have an i.i.d. sample of size $N$ and denote the multiple size indices as $\{s^{(1)},s^{(2)},...,s^{(N)}\}$.
+Note that we have two sample sizes: $n$ and $N$.
+The log likelihood is

-Since the gradient is $\partial_i\ell_{n,k}(s_i;\xi)=s_i-\eta_i$, finding the MLE is equivalent to finding the inverse image of the moment map of size indices $s$: where the Newton polytope ${\rm New}(Z_{n,k})$ is the convex hull of the support, which is the set of integer partitions ${\mathcal S_{n,k}}$ defined in (\ref{set:part}).
-For the moment map Takayama et al.~\cite{takayama2015} established the following theorem for general $A$-hypergeometric distributions.
+The MLE may exist for the sample of size $N\ge 2$, because the sample $\bar{s}$ can enter the relative interior of the Newton polytope.
+For the moment map (\ref{def:mom_map}), Takayama et al.~\cite{takayama2015} established the following theorem.

 \begin{theorem}[\cite{takayama2015}] Let $A$ be a $d\times m$ homogeneous matrix with non-negative integer entries.
-If the affine dimension of the Newton polytope ${\rm New}(Z_A(b))$ is $m-d$, then the image of the moment map agrees with the relative interior of the Newton polytope.
-Moreover, the map
+If the affine dimension of the Newton polytope ${\rm New}(Z_A(b))$ is $m-d$, then the image of the moment map $(\ref{def:mom_map})$ agrees with the relative interior of the Newton polytope.
+Moreover, the moment map is one-to-one. \end{theorem}